roshanadh/EADLab/lab2/Lab2Report.md

 **Submitted by** : Roshan Adhikari (_2016SE28_)

 ## Collaboration
 GitHub allows developers and corporations to maintain private as well as public repositories.
-This distinction creates the need for two different kinds of workflows for collaboration among developers.
+This creates the need for two distinct workflows for collaboration among developers.

 ## Collaboration in Private Repositories
 GitHub allows developers to collaborate in  private repositories using the 'Add Collaborator' option under the settings of each repository.